CurtisMN/joplin-wasteland-rules/basics.md

 These are not to be touched or messed with, as they may be personal player or NPC items.
 You can not use them, take them, or move them.
+## Bleed Out
+If affected by any “Combat Methods” you then have a one minute bleed out.
+You pull out your dead rag, say place and not use any “Combat Methods.”
+You must use the full one minute bleed out before you go back to spawn though anyone can be revived by anyone else with a stimpak during this bleed out time.
+Melee and perks can affect the basic bleed out rulings.